jjvanzon/Circular-Language-Spec/spec/parameters/imported-parameter-concepts.md

 (Out of the original Symbol documentation)

-Just as in procedures, you could make certain members of a type required, while others are optional.
+Just as in commands, you could make certain members of a type required, while others are optional.
 You might fill in the required members on creation of the object.
-This should be there for the same reason as required parameters are there in a procedure: the function of the object just doesn’t make sense unless you write the required members.
+This should be there for the same reason as required parameters are there in a command: the function of the object just doesn’t make sense unless you write the required members.
 The programmer is made extra aware of that by making the members required.

 -----